ShihanRishad/ApkJoy/README.md

 ## Features

-🔘 **Simple Extraction** – Extract APKs instantly from installed apps, on one tap
+🔘 **Simple Extraction** – Extract APKs instantly from installed apps, on one tap.

 🔘 **Save to External Storage** – APKs are stored in `Android/data/com.your.package.name`.

 🔘 **Lightweight & Efficient** – No unnecessary bloat, runs smoothly.

 🔘 **Secure & Private** – No hidden trackers or unnecessary permissions.

 🔘 **Modern UI** – Simple, sleek, and intuitive.

 🔘 **Completely Free** – No ads, no subscriptions, just APK extraction.

 ## Installation